-Students using or possessing tobacco/vaping products shall be required to have a parent conference with the principal and will be referred to the Tobacco/Vaping Diversion Program administered by San Juan Community Health Department.
+Students using or possessing tobacco/vaping products shall be required to have a parent conference with the principal and will be referred to educational Tobacco/Vaping Educational Program administered by Student Assistance Professional.
 Subsequent violations are subject to progressive discipline and possible referral to the San Juan County Sheriff's Department.